Graphical Finite Population Sampling: Simulations

-It is crucial to highlight that the process of selecting the optimal design differs from simply testing multiple samples and choosing the best among them.
-Here, I construct numerous designs based on predetermined FIP, select the best among them, and then utilize this optimal design to select a sample.
-This method ensures an unbiased estimate.
+Also, it is crucial to highlight that the process of selecting the optimal design differs from simply testing multiple samples and choosing the best among them.
+In this process, numerous designs are constructed based on a predetermined FIP, the best desing is selected, and this optimal design is then used to select a sample.
+This preserves the unbiasedness of the NHT estimator under the chosen design.
 Conversely, assessing multiple samples and selecting the most accurate estimation, possibly utilizing auxiliary variables, can lead to biased estimates.